PaulTitto/PracticeCoding/Udemy/PracticePython/README.md

 This repository contains basic and very beginner programs implemented in python.
-Questions have been solved by HackerRank Practice.
+Questions have been solved by Udemy Practice.